1986 Stanley Cup playoffs: Conference finals

-Prince of Wales Conference Final
+Prince of Wales Conference final

 (A2) Montreal Canadiens vs. (P4) New York Rangers

 This series is best remembered for the third game, in which the Rangers badly outshot the Habs, but were stymied by Patrick Roy.
 Another Montreal rookie, Claude Lemieux, scored in overtime—his second overtime goal of the playoffs.

-Clarence Campbell Conference Final
+Clarence Campbell Conference final

 (S2) Calgary Flames vs. (N3) St. Louis Blues

 In Game 6, the Flames led 4–1 after two periods and 5–2 early in the third, but the Blues came back to tie it and then won on an overtime goal by Doug Wickenheiser.
 In Game 7, the Flames were up 2–0 before the Blues scored in the third to cut the lead in half.
-There wouldn't be another comeback, though, as Mike Vernon and the Flames withstood a late assault to advance to their first Stanley Cup Final.
+There wouldn't be another comeback, though, as Mike Vernon and the Flames withstood a late assault to advance to their first Stanley Cup Finals.

 Stanley Cup Finals

 This was the first playoff series between these two teams.
-This was the Canadiens' thirty-second appearance in the Finals, while the Flames were making their first appearance in the Finals.
+This was the Canadiens' 32nd appearance in the Finals, while the Flames were making their first appearance in the Finals.
 Montreal had most recently won the Stanley Cup in 1979.
 The Flames became the first team to represent Calgary in the Finals since the 1923–24 Calgary Tigers who were defeated by the same Montreal Canadiens.

 In game two Montreal's Brian Skrudland set an NHL and Stanley Cup Finals record for the quickest overtime goal in history, scoring just nine seconds into overtime to win the game for Montreal.